 So far, chords have been understood as combinations of building blocks: for more on such chords see Chapter 4.
-Shapes to voice such chords often omit notes implied by context (melody plus harmony), leaving at least one stand-alone note that belongs to no identified building block.
-Triad chords are inherently not combinations of building blocks, but split building blocks composed of one building block and one internal or external note.
-Our concern here is with representation of such shapes in interval terms.
-This only provides the notation.
-Examples are provided in Chapters 3 and 5.
+Triad chords are inherently not combinations of building blocks, but split building blocks composed of one building block and one internal note for the un-inverted chord, or a building block and one external note for inversions.
+Three-note shapes to voice 4-note chords are also of the latter form.

 The notation for triad chords is very simple, namely an anchor symbol with a superscript indicating the kind of split.
-Major and minor triads are asymmetric splits of fifths identified by superscripts $\bigstar$ or $\checkmark$ indicating the larger interval is on the bottom or top (e.g., $\mathbb{M}^{\bigstar}$ is a major triad formed of a major third with a minor third on top, and $\mathbb{M}^{\blacktriangledown}$ is a minor triad formed of a minor third with a major third on top).
-Dim chords are symmetric splits of tritones identified by superscript $\bullet$ (e.g., $\mathbb{M}^{\bullet}$ is a diminished chord formed of two minor thirds).
+Major and minor triads are asymmetric splits of fifths identified by superscripts ▲ or ▼ indicating the larger interval is on the bottom or top (e.g., M▲ is a major triad formed of a major third with a minor third on top, and M▼ is a minor triad formed of a minor third with a major third on top).
+Dim chords are symmetric splits of tritones identified by superscript ● (e.g., M● is a diminished chord formed of two minor thirds).
 The benefit of representing triad chords this way is preserving the visibility of the formative building blocks.

 Unlike combinations of building blocks, split building blocks invert into shapes that are different in kind.
-A triad cord inverts into a tritone or fourth with the original inside note outside it (e.g., the major triad $\mathbb{M}^{\mathbb{A}}$ inverts into either 0...M or M..O, in which "0..." or "..O" identify offsets down a major third or up a minor third).
+A triad cord inverts into a tritone or fourth with the original inside note outside it (e.g., the major triad M^A inverts into either O...M or M..O, in which "O..." or "..O" identify offsets down a major third or up a minor third).
 This inversion notation is a simple but cumbersome.
-The same meaning may be conveyed more compactly by a numeric prefix or suffix that provides a count of the number half tones down or up (e.g., 4M instead of 0...M, and M3 instead of M..O).
+The same meaning may be conveyed more compactly by a numeric prefix or suffix that provides a count of the number half tones down or up from the building block to the external note (e.g., 4 \underline{M} instead of $\underline{M}{\bullet\bullet\bullet}$, and \underline{M} 3 instead of $\underline{M}{\bullet\bullet\bullet}$).